 Parts of our website are under construction, as we are transitioning our music purchases to a new format.
-If a link, or purchase, doesn't work, or you don't see some music available, we apologize - we are in the process of getting this up & running as soon as possible.
-In the meantime, most, if not all, of the Simon Apple, Jeff Miller, and Dan Merrill, music is also available at i-tunes and Amazon.
-If you have any questions, or comments, email us via the contact page, and we will get back to you.
+If a link, or purchase, doesn't work, or you don't see some music available, we apologize.
+If you are having issues, some of this music is also available at i-tunes and Amazon (although, they take half the sale price!).
+Any questions, or comments, please email us via the contact page - Thank you!

 Buzz is continuing work on his rock opera/musical.